tommi00/HomeAssistant-zigbee2mqtt-remote/README.md

 - Go to "Settings" -> "Automations" -> Click on "Projects" tab.
 - Click on "Import Project" button.
 - Find on this repository the file you're interested,
-- Copy the URL (for example, 6 buttons remote -> file "6 button" which URL is https://github.com/tommi00/HomeAssistant-zigbee2mqtt-remote/blob/main/6%20button ) and import it.
+- Copy the URL (for example, 6 buttons remote -> file "6 button" which URL is https://github.com/tommi00/HomeAssistant-zigbee2mqtt-remote/blob/main/6%20button ).
+- Paste it in Home Assistant and click on the import button.
 2. **Configure it**:
   Now you can you it as an Automation by configuring it: you can select the remote and assign an action to every button when clicked one, two or three times.
 3. **Enjoy it!**: